Cambia PCCE Research Fellows

 “Although advances in pediatric cancer care provide state of the art biomedical treatment, psychosocial health outcomes have remained largely ignored.
 I aim to address this important gap in the field by conducting research on the development and dissemination of psychosocial treatments for young cancer survivors.”

 Dr. Lee’s research focuses on long-term psychological symptoms in survivors of acute respiratory distress syndrome (ARDS) and their families, and the mechanisms of goal-discordant care in patients with acute respiratory failure.
+At the completion of his T32 fellowship, Dr. Lee was awarded a 2-year individual National Research Service Award (F32) from NHLBI to study the etiologies and risk factors for receipt of POLST-discordant intensive care near the end of life.
 He is mentored by Dr. Erin Kross and Dr. J. Randall Curtis.

 Cara McDermott, PharmD, MSc, PhD, is part of the Pharmaceutical Outcomes and Policy Program (PORPP) at the University of Washington.

 Dr. McDermott’s research focuses on health economics and health services research.
 She is working with Scott Ramsey, MD, PhD, Director of the Hutchinson Institute for Cancer Outcomes Research (HICOR).

 “My future research plans are to explore predictors and patterns of care for multi-morbidity patients with chronic diseases such as cancer, cardiovascular disease, lung disease, dementia and depression, with particular attention paid to palliative and end-of-life care.”

 Jill Steiner, MD, is a senior fellow in the Division of Cardiology at the University of Washington.